KDE/documentation-docs-kdenlive-org/effects_and_compositions/titles.rst

 Drag the title to the timeline.

-The *%s* in the template will be replaced with the text that you enter in the :menuselection:`Clip Properties --> Text`.
+The *%s* in the template will be replaced with the text that you enter in the :guilabel:`Text:` field.

 .. image:: /images/Title_template3.png
    :width: 400px